 Sagas

-To accommodate as many characters for the saga name as possible, the table prefix is omitted from the saga table name.
+To accommodate as many characters as possible in the saga name, the table prefix is omitted from the saga table name.

-A 3-character suffix is not enough to uniquely identify multiple correlation properties in a deterministic way, so unfortunately index names for sagas cannot be named after the owner table in the same way as for other persistence types.
+A 3-character suffix is not sufficient to uniquely identify multiple correlation properties deterministically, so saga index names cannot be based on the owner table, as they are for other persistence types.

 select TABLE_NAME